ThrillStays

 My dog, a 30-kilogram mutt with the enthusiasm of a golden retriever and the stubbornness of a husky, has been my primary hiking partner for seven years.
 She has summited 14,000-foot peaks in Colorado, camped in the Appalachian backcountry, and once refused to cross a perfectly safe log bridge in Oregon for 45 minutes.
 Hiking with a dog transforms the experience in ways that are impossible to replicate with human companions: your dog does not complain about the weather, never argues about which trail to take, and finds genuine joy in experiences that you might otherwise take for granted, like a muddy puddle or a particularly interesting rock.

-But dog-friendly hiking is also more complex than most new owners realize.
-Not every trail allows dogs, not every dog is suited to every trail, and the gear, safety, and etiquette requirements add a layer of planning that solo or human-only hiking does not require.
+But dog-friendly hiking is more complex than most new owners realize.
+Not every trail allows dogs, not every dog is suited to every trail, and the gear, safety, and etiquette requirements add a layer of planning that solo hiking does not require.
 Done wrong, hiking with your dog can be dangerous for both of you.
 Done right, it creates a partnership that deepens the human-animal bond in profound ways.

 Best Dog-Friendly Trails in the US